 Sandbags remain the least expensive option (many counties give them away for free), but they are heavy and it takes hundreds of bags and lots of help to make a solid barrier around a home.

 Other types of flood barriers include powder-filled absorbent door dams, water-filled tubes, expanding bags and portable walls that can be quickly deployed in the event of a flood.

-Cost: The price varies from a couple hundred dollars up to tens of thousands of dollars to completely surround a home, depending on product and protection level.
+Cost: The price varies from a couple hundred dollars up to tens of thousands of dollars to completely surround a home.

-Pros: Barriers are effective in preventing minor floodwaters from entering the home.
-Some products are easy to install and can be deployed just before a storm.
+Pros: Barriers can be effective, and some are easy to install and can be deployed just before a storm.